FMSoftCN/hybridos/device-side/hfcl/README.md

 At present, HFCL is under development actively.
 We do not recommend to use HFCL in real products.

-## Building for Ubuntu Linux 16.04
+## Building for Ubuntu Linux

 ### Prerequisites

-1. Ubuntu Linux 16.04
+1. Ubuntu Linux 16.04 or later
 1. GVFB V1.2.2 or later
-1. MiniGUI Core 3.4.0 or later
+1. MiniGUI Core 4.0.0 or later

 ### Building